Who Else Wants an Electric Scooter Lock That Really Works?

 • Not many folding locks have the Silver or Gold security standard

 Get a folding lock if you want to lock your scooter onto a wider range of anchor points.
 A folding lock is a bit like a U-lock with a flexible shackle.
-You can bend it around thick objects and attach your scooter onto hard-to-reach anchors with ease.
+You can bend it around thick objects and attach your scooter to hard-to-reach anchors with ease.
 Folding locks can even anchor two scooters at the same time, so they’re as versatile as it gets.

-Convenient as they are, nevertheless, you’ll find folding locks a bit more challenging to use.
-Also, a folding lock won’t survive a vigorous attack as well as a U-lock.
+However, a folding lock won’t survive a vigorous attack as well as a U-lock.
 Its multiple components make it vulnerable to irreparable damage from attacks.

 Chain Lock